-All our staff are working remotely so the business is still fully operational.
-If you plan to take out a policy, nothing has changed, it can still be done online in as little as 15 minutes.
+All our staff are continuing to work remotely, and the business is still fully operational.
+If you plan to take out a policy, nothing has changed.
+It can still be done online in as little as 15 minutes.

-If you have any questions, our customer services team are available from 9 am – 5 pm every day by email: firstname.lastname@example.org or phone: 0333 005 0944 from 9 am – 5 pm Mondays, Tuesdays, Wednesdays, Thursdays and Saturdays; and 9 am – 4 pm on Fridays and Sundays.
+If you have any questions, our customer services team are available by email: firstname.lastname@example.org or phone: 0333 005 0944 from 9 am – 5 pm Mondays, Tuesdays, Wednesdays, Thursdays and Saturdays; and 9 am – 4 pm on Fridays and Sundays.
 On Saturday and Sunday, our phone lines are closed for lunch between 12:30 pm to 1:30 pm.

-If you plan to volunteer your time and drive for a voluntary organisation or charity to help relieve some pressure, a normal motoring policy should cover you to do this, but this depends on your annual insurance company.
+If you plan to volunteer your time during the pandemic and drive for a voluntary organisation or charity to help relieve some pressure, a normal motoring policy should cover you to do this, but this depends on your annual insurance company.

-If they don’t cover you for volunteering then a normal temporary car insurance policy with Dayinsure will cover you for volunteering.
+If you find your annual policy doesn’t cover you for volunteering, then a normal temporary car insurance policy with Dayinsure will ensure you are covered.

-All cars that are not listed as SORN (officially off the road) or kept and used solely on private land must be insured, so you will likely not be able to pause your annual insurance if you are self-isolating.
-However, you can get in touch with your annual provider if you won’t be driving for a while to see how they might be able to support you.
+All cars that are not listed as SORN (officially off the road) or kept and used solely on private land must be insured, so you won’t be able to pause your annual insurance if you are self-isolating.
+However, you can get in touch with your annual provider if you will not be driving for a while to see how they might be able to support you.

-If you break down while on the road, you will likely not see any difference in service from your breakdown cover provider.
-Most of the major breakdown companies have ensured all their mechanics only come to work if feeling fit and well, they will all be briefed on the latest hygiene advice and equipped with cleaning products, gloves and hand gels.
+If you break down while on the road, you won’t see any difference in service from your breakdown cover provider.
+Most of the major breakdown companies have ensured all their mechanics only come to work if feeling fit and well.
+They are all briefed on the latest hygiene advice and equipped with cleaning products, masks, gloves and hand sanitisers.

-We suggest you keep a pair of gloves in the car for refuelling, or use any gloves available on the forecourt.
+We suggest you keep a pair of gloves in the car for refuelling or use any gloves available on the forecourt.
 You can then dispose of these at a bin on the forecourt before returning to the road.